-I am Farahnoush, 15 years old.
+I am Khatira, 15 years old.
 I am originally from Afghanistan. it’s been more than 10 months living in Canada under foster care without my sweet family.
 I am telling a short part of my story in order to tell people how powerful my story is.
 How it influenced me to be here today.

 And how my story can inspire my fellows and this society.

 I am strong, hardworking but sometimes fears frighten me: like the fear of losing my family every second that I am working hard to make them see me and say ‘Farahnoush-girl we are proud of you’.

 My parents gave me bravery, roots and wings to fly.
 They supported me when I wasn’t accepted as a daughter or even human in Afghanistan’s society.
 My family fought with people who wanted to throw acid on my beautiful face because I wanted to ride a bike, go to school, and participate in international programs and conferences, and whenI was talking to social media about women’s rights in Afghanistan.
 I was really mad at men; I was jealous of them and felt small.
 But my parents taught me: question your conviction.
 Be who you want to be not who they want you to be!
 Don’t accept their enslavement for your mother birthed you free.

 I fought, I pushed the barrier, not the papers, when I first came to Canada.
 I felt strange and unaccepted.
 I could not speak or understand English.
 I found myself discouraged, alone, and unmotivated.
 Later on, I saw a photo of my friend’s dead body in an educational center in Afghanistan.
 I lost him in a bomb explosion.
 I was suffering from not knowing English, losing my friend and the fear of losing my family.